WatcherAtTheThreshold/shadows-of-the-deck/dev-instruction.md

   - If working with partial snippets, slow way down - I may need multiple attempts and detailed integration instructions
   - No writing multiple files or snippets in sequence without approval between each one

+- **Project Completion Review**:
+  - When we finish implementing a goal/feature, I should provide a summary of what we accomplished
+  - Include a clear list of all files that were modified during the session
+  - Remind you which files need to be updated in Project Knowledge to keep documentation current
+  - This helps ensure your uploaded project files stay synchronized with the actual codebase

 - I work slow and appreciate your patience!
 Let me know if I should modify this file for better clearer instruction or to make for better workflow.

 Jessop